Top five best mini blenders

 |

 We love this personal blender.
-It may be small, but it certainly packs a punch.
+It may be small, but certainly packs a punch.

 Whether you're blitzing fruit, vegetables or nuts, you'll be left with smooth results.
 The only area where it disappoints is crushing ice cubes.